Some Important considerations

 Public safety and utility fleets

-Utility fleets are mostly light to medium vehicle fleets operated by State entities and Private companies for the purpose of conveying staff, material and tools-of-trade.
+Utility fleets comprise mostly light vehicles operated by State entities and Private companies for the purpose of conveying staff, material and tools-of-trade.

-Most of these vehicles are not required by the NRTA to comply with Operator Card registration.
-This leaves these fleets vulnerable to abuse and neglect, especially in small private enterprises and municipal State Owned Enterprises (SOEs), and therefore a potential danger to public safety.
+Most of these vehicles < 3500 kg V, are not required by the NRTA to comply with Operator Card registration.
+This leaves these fleets vulnerable to abuse and neglect, especially in small private enterprises and municipal State Owned Enterprises (SOEs), therefore a potential danger to public safety.

 Should more attention be paid to these fleets?